onchainification/robosaver/README.md

 After cloning the repo, run `forge build` to initiate a compilation and fetch necessary dependencies.

-Compilation of the contract at the end will raise same errors; this is because currently the `delay-module` requires a separate installation of dependencies.
+Compilation of the contract at the end will raise some errors; this is because currently the `delay-module` requires a separate installation of dependencies.
 To fix this, run `yarn install --cwd lib/delay-module`.

 Finally, copy `.env.example` to `.env` and populate it.